SDG-Den/SDG-MANGO-HELPERS/docs/SDG-MANGO-HELPERS/204-manmenu.md

 ## checker.sh — Key Explainer

-Extracts the key name from a config line, looks it up in `options.list`, and provides detailed help for 15 categories:
+Extracts the key name from a config line, looks it up in `options.list`, and provides detailed help for several categories:

 | Category | Covers |
 |----------|--------|